Using External Tools

 Qt Creator looks for the editor path in the PATH environment variable of your operating system.

-You can change the configuration of preconfigured tools and configure additional tools in Qt Creator Options.
+You can change the configuration of preconfigured tools and configure additional tools in Qt Creator Preferences.

 Select the (Variables) button in a field to select from a list of variables that are available in a particular context.